 In most cases, these plants don't require additional fertilizer.
 However, if you notice the plant is slow to grow or bloom, add a well-balanced fertilizer once during the growing season.

-Annual pruning can help a yellow bells shrub to maintain its shape and encourage new healthy growth.
+Annual pruning can help a yellow bells shrub maintain its shape and encourage new healthy growth.
 Prune in the late winter after the threat of frost.
 Remove old growth inner branches and cut the old woody growth back.
 If there is no green wood growth, cut the shrub to the ground.
 In most cases, it will re-grow quickly in the spring.

 Propagating Yellow Bells